 Daytrip 6: Caesar’s Head State Park

-- Highlights: 300+ foot tall Raven Cliff Falls, outstanding fall foliage, far away from any commercialization, a gorgeous scenic drive up the mountain, located within close proximity to numerous other waterfalls, located adjacent to Jones Gap State Park, also featuring a great waterfall hike.
+- Highlights: 300+ foot tall Raven Cliff Falls, outstanding fall foliage, far away from any commercialization, a gorgeous scenic drive up the mountain, located within close proximity to numerous other waterfalls, located adjacent to Jones Gap State Park (also features a great waterfall hike).

 - How to get here: Caesars Head is located about an hour south of Asheville, via I-26 E. The visitor’s center is located at: 8155 Geer Hwy, Cleveland, SC

 Caesars Head State Park